 Barring a handful of exceptions, most premium travel rewards cards will charge you your first annual fee right away.

-The Chase Sapphire Preferred® Card, for example, has a welcome bonus worth $1,000 in travel — but it also has a $95 annual fee charged on your first statement.
+For example, a card may have a welcome bonus worth $1,000 in travel — but also a $95 annual fee charged on your first statement.
 So it’s best to think of your “net” sign-up bonus as $905 in travel.

 4. Don’t forget about the spending requirement to earn the bonus